 This can be a considerable inconvenience, as you’ll need to find a way to plug in your headphones and listen to music from your car stereo on the other side of the aux cord.

-Why is My Driver’s Side Speakers Not Working?
+Why are My Driver’s Side Speakers Not Working?

 It may be because you have set the balance on the stereo to the full right or full left position.
 In this case, set the balance to the middle.
 It may be because there is an issue with your speaker wire or there is a bad connection.